smartdevicelink/sdl_evolution/proposals/NNNN-rpc-message-protection.md

 SDL proxy shall support sending a PRC with both encrypted and unencrypted format as it currently does if the RPC service has encryption enabled.

 SDL proxy may restart service 7 with encryption enabled in several situations.
 - 1. Before mobile proxy sends the first RPC message that need encryption.
-This works like delay loading of a dynamic library.
+This works similar to delay loading of a dynamic library.
 Only when encryption is truly needed, proxy enables encryption for RPC service.
 This is the latest time.
--	2. After mobile proxy receives an `OnPermissionsChange` notification and there is at least one RPC needs encryption.
+- 2. After mobile proxy receives an `OnPermissionsChange` notification and there is at least one RPC that needs encryption.
 In this case, proxy enables encryption for any potential usage.
-This is earliest time that the app/proxy knows it may need encryption.
+This is the earliest time that the app/proxy knows it may need encryption.
 - 3. Sometime in between.
 For example, when the driver activates the app and HMI brings the app to foreground (SDL proxy receives `OnHMIStatus` notification with `hmiLevel=FULL`).
-Due to the fact that it may take a long time (up to a minute) to get RPC service enabled, and there is no overhead after that, we strongly recommend proxy enable encryption after the app get activated and there is at least one RPC need protection.
+Due to the fact that it may take a long time (up to a minute) to get RPC service encryption enabled, and there is no overhead after that, we strongly recommend the proxy enable encryption after the app gets activated and there is at least one RPC that needs protection.

 Mobile proxy shall only send encrypted RPC requests and receive encrypted RPC responses and notifications in an encryption enabled service if the corresponding RPC needs encryption.